Fail2Ban: ban every root login attempt

 Fail2Ban Sep 12, 2017

 If you disabled external root login for ssh, you can ban every root/admin login attempts with fail2ban.
-These IP's are probably bots trying to break in your server.
+These IP's are probably bots trying to log into your server.

 What is the reason for this protection?

-One very effective security feature is to disable the external root login.
+One security protection is to disable the external root login.
 If you haven't done this yet, please follow this instruction.

-CentOS log all ssh login attempts by default.
+The SSH daemon logs every login attempt by default.
 You can find this file here: /var/log/secure

-A few bots are trying to login to your server as root or admin.
+A few bots are trying to log into to your server as root or admin and trying common passwords.

 This is an abstract of my log: